Roads around Navajo Nation wildfire reopenPosted: Updated:

-Navajo Nation officials say roadways reopened Wednesday morning, but only for those with certain permits.
+Navajo Nation officials say roadways reopened Wednesday morning, but only for people with certain permits.

-Officials say others will still have to stay out of the area until the Navajo Nation can do a more complete assessment.
+Officials said others will still have to stay out of the area until the Navajo Nation can do a more complete assessment.

-Crews say the Assayii (UH'-saw-he) Lake Fire is now 80 percent contained.
+Crews say the Assayii Lake Fire is now 80 percent contained.

 Firefighters are still clearing hot spots and tree debris and burned areas are considered unsafe.